Team Handbook

 Can the team teach my swimmer how to swim?

 A swim team is focused on introducing competitive swimming to local youth and families.
 They do not provide swimming lessons.
-Swimmers who register for the Sierra Sharks must pass a swim evaluation where they swim across the length of a 25-yard pool unassisted.
+Swimmers who register for the Sierra Sharks must pass a Water Safety Evaluation where they can demonstrate their ability to swim across the length of a 25-yard pool unassisted.
 We recommend attending a swim school or your local CSD to learn how to swim before registering for a swim team.
-Click here for a list of reputable resources.
+Click

 Registration